Latitude Press

 Books for a Human World

+Founded in 1992, Latitude Press has been dedicated to publishing the works of Silo and other authors who share the vision of a “universal human nation” emerging in our world.
 This pluralistic approach rests on unlocking the creativity inherent in the converging diversity across our planet, and the growing range of genres and works presented here reflects the vitality of this human current.

 Silo (1938-2010) was born and lived in Mendoza, Argentina, at the foot of the snow-capped Andes and far from the centers of power.
 Known as “the Sage of the Andes,” he was a prolific author, and in these times of crisis his teachings are inspiring a growing following around the world among those seeking a new spiritual path combining both personal and social transformation toward a “universal human nation.”